Painter Essentials 5 Auto Paint

-For the last few months I’ve been tinkering with Painter Essentials.
+For the last few months I’ve been tinkering with painting nudes in Painter Essentials 5.
 The auto paint setting is fairly easy to use when photo painting nudes but it wasn’t producing the results I wanted.

 There then followed a lot of painting, layer blending, erasing and quite a lot of cursing to achieve a better result.